awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 You can start a SQL transaction using the `aws rds-data begin-transaction` CLI command\.
 The call returns a transaction identifier\.

 **Important**
-A transaction can run for a maximum of 24 hours\.
-A transaction is terminated and rolled back automatically after 24 hours\.
 A transaction times out if there are no calls that use its transaction ID in three minutes\.
 If a transaction times out before it's committed, it's rolled back automatically\.
 DDL statements inside a transaction cause an implicit commit\.
 We recommend that you run each DDL statement in a separate `execute-statement` command with the `--continue-after-timeout` option\.